DarleneJD/reg-optimization/README.md

-# Darlene OLTC LV Optimization
+# Darlene SRV LV Optimization

-This repository contains the OpenDSS models and Python scripts developed for the project on reducing OLTC tap operations through coordinated adjustment of photovoltaic (PV) inverter parameters (mainly power factor settings).
+This repository contains the OpenDSS models and Python scripts developed for the project on reducing SRV tap operations through coordinated adjustment of photovoltaic (PV) inverter parameters (mainly power factor settings).
 The study is based on the IEEE 13-Bus Test Feeder adapted with residential/commercial “laterals” from the publicly available [dataset](https://brunel.figshare.com/articles/dataset/Open_access_data_for_the_IEEE_13_bus_system_implementation_in_OpenDSS_associated_with_the_IEEE_Access_paper_Reactive_Power_Control_of_PV_Inverters_in_Active_Distribution_Grids_with_High_PV_Penetration_/23742222) used in [Reactive Power Control of PV Inverters in Active Distribution Grids with High PV Penetration](https://ieeexplore.ieee.org/document/10196378).